tpayne/lang-examples/nodejs/Azure/Table/README.md

 * A Helm Chart used to deploy the application, to AKS as a Container

 Running the Helm chart provided in the sample will...
-* Deploy the application and check the storage account is accessible.
-If this fails, then the application will fail to start
+* Deploy the application
-* Create a sample container atop the Azure Storage Account, and list out Containers within the Storage Account
+* Provide a set of sample Web REST APIs that allow you to create, delete and list tables

 Building the Application
 ------------------------